General

 Range and Habitat

-Pacific-slope Flycatcher: Breeds from Alaska south along the coast to Baja California.
-Spends winters south of the U.S.-Mexico border.
+Pacific-slope Flycatcher: This species breeds from southern Alaska south along the Pacific Coast to northern Baja California.
+Breeding extends inland as far as western Alberta.
+Spends winters south of the U.S.-Mexico border from Baja California along coastal Mexico.
 Preferred habitats include moist, shaded coniferous or mixed forests.

 Breeding and Nesting